tracel-ai/burn/README.md

 </summary>
 <br />

+Deep Learning is a special form of software where you need very high level abstractions as well as extremely fast execution time.
+Rust is the perfect candidate for that use case since it provides zero-cost abstractions to easily create neural networks, and fine grain control over memory to optimize every details.

-To us, the main reason to use Rust is when you need to go through multiple abstraction boundaries, without having to pay for performance.
-A deep learning framework must be easy to use at a high level so its users can concentrate on innovating in the AI field, but since running models relies on heavy computations, performance must be maximized.
+It's important that a deep learning framework must be easy to use at a high level so its users can concentrate on innovating in the AI field.
+However, since running models relies so heavyly on computations, performance can't be neglected.

 To this day, the mainstream solution to this problem has been to offer APIs in Python but rely on bindings to low-level languages such as C/C++.

-Rust's approach to abstractions makes it versatile enough to tackle this dichotomy.
-Indeed, thanks to the borrow-checker, which prevents the programmer from using a variable without explicitly stating if it can be changed or just looked at, Rust is able to provide high-level abstractions for concurrent programming and memory safety guarantees without incurring any runtime overhead.An example of the borrow-checker being directly useful is for [intelligent memory management](#performance).
+But we feel like Rust's approach to abstractions makes it versatile enough to tackle this dichotomy.
+Indeed, thanks to the borrow-checker, which prevents the programmer from using a variable without explicitly stating if it can be changed or just looked at, Rust is able to provide high-level abstractions for concurrent programming and memory safety guarantees without incurring any runtime overhead.
+An example of the borrow-checker being directly useful is for [intelligent memory management](#performance).

 Rust also comes with the Cargo package manager, which makes it incredibly easy to build, test, and deploy.
 The latter is usually painstaking in a Python environment.

-Although it has the reputation of being a difficult language at first, we strongly believe programming in Rust leads to more reliable, bug-free solutions.
+Although it has the reputation of being a difficult language at first, we strongly believe programming in Rust leads to more reliable, bug-free solutions built faster (after some practice 😅)!

 </details>